 From Shell Shock to PTSD

 Today we forgot the fact that psychoanalysis helped to understand the close and complex relation of physical illnesses to states of mind.
-In the history of PTSD research, psychoanalysis was the first, early method for the treatment of “war neurosis.”.
+In the history of PTSD research, psychoanalysis was the first early method for the treatment of “war neurosis.”.

 After World War II, the interest and the research on war trauma stagnated.
-First, the Vietnam War shifted again the attention to the combat-related trauma.
-The American Psychiatric Association (APA) coined the term “Post Traumatic Stress Disorder””and integrated it as a psychiatric diagnosis into the diagnostic system (DSM).
+First, the Vietnam War shifted the attention again to the combat-related trauma.
+The American Psychiatric Association (APA) coined the term “Post-Traumatic Stress Disorder” and integrated it as a psychiatric diagnosis into the diagnostic system (DSM).
 In fact, much of the available published research regarding PTSD is based on studies done on veterans of the war in Vietnam.

 Establishing the PTSD Diagnosis

-The history of PTSD is the history of wars, but at the same time the history of psychology dealing with the war trauma.
-The first psychological treatment for PTSD during World War I was Freudian psychoanalysis.
-Psychoanalysts did much of the research in the treatment of war trauma.
+The history of PTSD is the history of wars, but at the same time, the history of psychology dealing with the war trauma.
+The modern sciences became aware of the psychological combat damage caused by the traumas of World War I. The first psychological treatment for PTSD during World War I was Freudian psychoanalysis.

-The modern sciences became aware of the psychological combat damage caused by the traumas of World War I. The war trauma has been described in military terms.
-During World War I, it has been called “shell shock,” describing the psychological impact of the soldiers living for years in the trenches, under constant shelling, and seeing the massacred bodies of their brothers in arms.
+Initially, the war trauma has been described in military terms.
+During World War I, it was called “shell shock,” describing the psychological impact on the soldiers under constant shelling.
 The combat trauma during World War II was named by military experts “battle fatigue.”
-During WW I and WW II, psychiatrists called the same condition “war neurosis.”.
+Psychiatrists instead called the combat-related trauma “war neurosis.”.

-Treatment for PTSD
+Diagnosis and Treatment for PTSD at CHMC in Dubai

 Treatment Goals

-The goals of treatment include helping the individual gain control over involuntary memories and reducing accompanying symptoms such as anxiety, depression, sleep disturbances, and concentration problems.
-We assist our patients in integrating the trauma into their life story and finding new meaning in life.
+The goals of treatment are helping the individual gain control over involuntary memories and reducing accompanying symptoms such as anxiety, depression, sleep disturbances, and concentration problems.

 FAQ (Frequently Asked Questions)

 In the below Frequently Asked Questions section, we provide the answers to the most common concerns of our patients about PTSD.
+Our psychologists are specialized in therapy for PTSD.

 For more information, contact CHMC, the German Clinic for Psychiatry and Psychology in Dubai:

-What is PTSD?
+Call CHMCWhat is PTSD?

 PTSD, known as Post-Traumatic Stress Disorder, emerges following exposure to or witnessing a traumatic event.
 It elicits profound and unsettling emotions, thoughts, and responses associated with the trauma.